What is Mydayis?

-Avoid drinking fruit juices or taking vitamin C at the same time you take amphetamine and dextroamphetamine.
+Avoid drinking fruit juices or taking vitamin C at the same time you take Mydayis.
 These can make your body absorb less of the medicine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: